Monday Moth

 Schinia villosa

 This Monday’s moth is a duo of Schinia villosa (Noctuidae) resting on what I am assuming is their host plant (Erigeron sp.).
 I snapped this shot around 9,000 feet up on the Kaibab plateau in Northern Arizona last month.
-A fire must have burned the area a few years ago because the wildflowers . . . → Read More: Monday Moth
+A fire must have burned the area a few years ago . . . → Read More: Monday Moth

 Net-Winged Beetle